 The Gardens at SIUE supports the educational goals of the university, engages visitors in campus life, and provides a haven for relaxation and enjoyment.
 In 2012 The Gardens at SIUE Master Planning committee identified growing educational opportunities in out gardens as a priority set aside a 1.5 acre Family Garden site that will developed over the next five years as a safe place for hands-n gardening activities, nature based exploration, and community engagement.
 It is in the spirit of deeper engagement with the community that we look forward to launching our first summer program for campus kids in May of this year, It’s Your Garden- Grow It!
 This pilot program, in partnership with the Girl Scouts of Southern Illinois, is the first step in connection families to the tremendous living resources that is the gardens at SIUE.

-While the students of the Southern Illinois University School of Dental Medicine have provided oral health education in Madison County Public Schools for many years not, the SIU School of Dental Medicine and the Madison County Regional Office of Education cooperatively formalized the program into a continuous, systematic and longitudinal oral health education program during the fall semester of 2009-2010 Academic Year.
+While the students of the Southern Illinois University School of Dental Medicine have provided oral health education in Madison County Public Schools for many years not, the SIU School of Dental Medicine and the Madison County Regional Office of Education cooperatively formalized the program into a continuous, systematic and longitudinal oral health education program during the fall semester of 2009-2010 academic year.
 Participating in the formal program, now in its fourth year, SIU School of Dental Medicine students have presented an excellent oral health education program to over 32,000 elementary, middle and high school students in Madison County.
 As we begin planning for the fifth year of the program, our proposal is to enhance the Oral Health Education program by introducing two proven oral health education activities: a Cavity Model and a Wheel of Smiles.
 By adding these tools to the existing oral health education kits that the dental students bring to every presentation, we can better engage, and therefore better educate the public school students with the importance of good oral health.

 Prescription and over-the-counter misuse/abuse is steadily increasing in the adolescent population.
 Many negative physiological, psychological, and social problems occur as a result of this risky behavior although national resources may be available to educate students regarding these dangers, many local school administrators and students are at a loss on how to address these issues.
 The SIUE School of Pharmacy would like to provide services to elementary, middle and high schools within Madison and St. Clair Counties of Illinois to serve as a subject presenter to highlight the risk associated with this increasing trend.
 The “role-model-style” presentations provided by the college students is unique and provides vast opportunities for the youth to be open minding when discussing the issues and addressing their concerns.
 The program will also offer support to parents/educators by providing them a toolkit to continue the education process of this topic once the School of Pharmacy has provided the initial training to students.
-This program has the opportunity to affect thousands of students/educator in the Metro-East area.
+This program has the opportunity to affect thousands of students/educators in the Metro-East.

 Maternity shelters have become a necessity in today’s society because they provide a safe place for young women, who find themselves in a crisis pregnancy, and have chosen to keep their child.
 Such a maternity shelter in Fontebella Maternity Shelter, which provides a safe and welcoming home to many young women in need in Southern Illinois.
 During their time at the maternity shelter, women need to plan for their future and find ways to support themselves and their child.
 This is probably the only time in their life when they can focus on themselves and their needs.
 They are in desperate need of learning skills that will help them find a job and keep it.
 To address this need, we are proposing to create and deliver workshops for women residing in Fontebella Maternity Shelter in goal setting, time management, professional etiquette, as well as provide individual coaching on resume building and finding a job.
 Learning these skills will prepare these women towards greater independence and self-reliance and it will impact greatly their lives as well as those of their children.
-WE would also like to assist them in building a professional wardrobe, which is necessary when looking for a job.
+We would also like to assist them in building a professional wardrobe, which is necessary when looking for a job.